apparata/fbx2usd/README.md

 ```

 This creates:
+- `Character.usda` - **Main entry point** with model, skeleton/mesh, and AnimationLibrary
 - `Character_materials.usda` - Materials and shaders
-- `Character.usda` - Model with skeleton/mesh (or just mesh for non-skeletal models)
 - `Character-<animation>.usda` - Individual animation files (one per take)
-- `Character_parent.usda` - **Main entry point** with AnimationLibrary
 - `README.md` - Usage instructions and Swift code example
 - Texture files are automatically copied to the output directory

-**In Reality Composer Pro**, add `Character_parent.usda` to your project.
-All other files will be brought in automatically because they are referenced. `Character_parent.usda` is also the file you should drag into the scene.
+**In Reality Composer Pro**, add `Character.usda` to your project.
+All other files will be brought in automatically because they are referenced. `Character.usda` is the file you should drag into the scene.

 The same output structure is used for both skeletal and non-skeletal models, making the workflow consistent regardless of animation type.